Hélène Joy: Awards and nominations

 In 2006, Joy was nominated for a Gemini Award for Best Performance by an Actress in a Featured Supporting Role in a Dramatic Program or Mini-Series for her work in the TV movie The Murdoch Mysteries: Under the Dragon’s Tail as well as being nominated for Best Performance by an Actress in a Guest Role Dramatic Series for ReGenesis.
 In 2011, and again in 2012, she was nominated for Outstanding Actress in a Drama Series for her work in Murdoch Mysteries by the Monte-Carlo TV Festival Awards.

 She won a Leo Award in 2005 for Best Lead Performance by an Actress in a Feature Length Drama for her role in Desolation Sound.

 She won the Gemini Award for Best Performance by an Actress in a Continuing Leading Dramatic Role in 2008 for her role in Durham County.

 Personal life

 Joy left Australia and followed her boyfriend to his native Vancouver.
 She has been a vegan and enjoys travelling all over the world during her time off.
-Joy trained and is licensed as a real estate agent in Australia; she has subsequently taken up property development.
+Joy trained and is licensed as a real estate agent in Australia, and she has subsequently taken up property development.

 In late December 2021, Joy gave birth to a daughter, Harrison Joy.